6 Recommendations When Starting a Business

 1. You need to invest money into your business from the start

-This was a big problem for me because I do not like spending money.
+This was a big problem for me because I don’t like spending money.
 Spending is necessary in several areas:

-- Legal fees – it is well worth spending the money to meet with a business lawyer and accountant right away.
+- Legal fees – It is well worth spending the money to meet with a business lawyer and accountant right away.
 It will give you peace of mind to know that you have the correct forms and documentation in place and that you will be handling tax situations correctly.
-If you don’t already have a CPA or attorney then ask people you know for referrals.
-Find out pricing before your meeting and call around to compare prices.
+If you don’t already have a CPA or attorney, ask people you know for referrals.
+Call around to compare prices.
 Try to find an attorney that will charge you a set price per project.
-I once paid a lot more than I wanted because the attorney charged me for every email she sent me and for the time of her partner when she asked him to be involved.
+I once paid a lot more than I wanted because the attorney charged me for every email she sent me and for the time her partner spent when she asked him to be involved.
 And, I was also charged for the work she did Googling an answer for me.
 Don’t let that happen to you.